oslokommune/okctl-upgrade-test/gists/bump-eks-to-1-20/README.md

 ## Add a PodDisruptionBudget for every application

+**NOTE** Applications using PVC's cannot use PodDisruptionBudgets - see note in the bottom of this title.

 A `PodDisruptionBudget` can be used to make sure for instance 1 pod is always in Running state when draining nodes.
 For more details, see [documentation](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).

 For each application, create a `infrastructure/applications/hello/base/pod-disruption-budget.yaml` with contents: